Skip to main content

 Technical details and specifications

 The LiquiSonic® system measures the absolute sound velocity in the rolling emulsion with a resolution of 0.01 m/s.
-The sound velocity is a distinct physical quantity that correlates with the concentration, independent of the density.
+The sound velocity is a unique physical quantity that correlates with the concentration, independent of density.

 Unlike other measurement methods, ultrasonic measurement is independent of: